Superalgos/Superalgos/README.md

 **3.** You will keep the ```Data-Storage``` folder intact and delete all the remaining folders within the ```Superalgos Desktop App``` folder.
 You do not need to get rid of the historic market data every time you upgrade your app. **Do not delete your ```Data-Storage``` folder**.

-**4.** Download the latest patch or latest release from the location advertised in the Official Announcement Channel.
+**4.** Download the latest patch or latest release from the location advertised on the Official Announcement Channel.

 > **WARNING**: Always beware of what random people may post in open Telegram groups or forums.
 Patches and releases will always be made available at the [Releases page](https://github.com/Superalgos/DesktopApp/releases) of this repository only.